Fatal Car Accidents

 Massachusetts law also allows the plaintiff to seek punitive damages where the defendant’s conduct was particularly egregious, wanton, or willful.
 This category of damages is designed to penalize defendants who act in this manner while dissuading others from engaging in similar behavior.
 State law requires punitive damages to be no less than $5,000.Meet With a Seasoned Car Accident Lawyer in Boston

 Losing a loved one in a car accident is incredibly traumatic and life-altering for everyone involved.
 We know just how stressful and devastating this situation is for you, and how daunting pursuing legal action may seem.
-We are available to serve clients throughout Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
+We are available to serve clients in areas around Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
 We provide a free consultation with a skilled attorney to discuss your situation and to help you understand whether there is any legal recourse available to you.
 Call us now at 1-800-262-9200 or contact us online to get started.